-Increasing the number of electric vehicles is key to reducing the use of fossil fuels for transportation and to reducing transportation energy use.
+As discussed previously, increasing the number of electric vehicles is key to reducing the use of fossil fuels for transportation and to reducing transportation energy use.
 Currently, electric vehicles make up a very small part of Chittenden County's vehicles.
 In 2015, there were 106,936 vehicles registered in Chittenden County.
-As of February 2022, there were 2,404 electric/plug-in hybrid vehicles registered in Chittenden County.
+As of July 2022, there were 2,404 electric/plug-in hybrid vehicles registered in Chittenden County.